- Upcoming events! - Receive a fee waiver code to apply when you attend an event. Please note, our programs

 West Chester, PA 19383

-*It is the applicant's responsibility to supply the Office of Graduate Studies with the necessary documents to complete his or her application.
-The Office of Graduate Studies reserves the right to withdraw an application if the required information is not received.
+*It is the applicant's responsibility to supply the Office of Graduate Admissions with the necessary documents to complete his or her application.
+The Office of Graduate Admissions reserves the right to withdraw an application if the required information is not received.

 If you have any questions regarding financial aid, please contact the Financial Aid Office here on campus at 610-436-2627 or email@example.com.
 Once again, our staff is dedicated to providing the best financial aid plans to our graduate students.
 Please also feel free to view the WCU Financial Aid website.